Margaret Street Renovation

 Just the Right Touches

-As our remodel wrapped up, the final touches – fixtures and appliances – brought everything together, turning our house into a home.
-In the kitchen, deep green subway tiles paired with crisp butcher block countertops achieved an impressive balance of function with a nod to nature.
-A wall-mounted cast iron sink with a vintage pull-down faucet added the precise infusion of old, while white modern appliances ensured I could continue cooking for my family with ease.
-Over the island, milk glass pendant lights unified the room.
+In the kitchen, we paired deep green subway tiles with butcher block countertops to achieve an impressive balance of function, with a nod to nature.
+A wall-mounted cast iron sink with a vintage pull-down faucet added the precise infusion of old the space needed, while white modern appliances ensured I could continue cooking for my family with ease.

-In the dining room, a reclaimed fireplace mantle made of cherry wood became an emotional centerpiece, elevating our home’s architectural charm.
-Upstairs, we added a peek-a-boo twist with vibrant wallpaper in the new laundry nook and in the primary bathroom, a Moroccan-inspired sink completed the whimsical, eclectic vibe we’d envisioned.
+Upstairs, we added a peek-a-boo effect with vibrant wallpaper in the new laundry nook.
+In the primary bathroom, a Moroccan-inspired sink completed the eclectic vibe we’d envisioned.

 For more detailed information about our fixtures and finishing process, please visit White Crane’s “Inside This Remodel” Project Page.